Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Scene Layer Packages (SLPK) consolidate an I3S layer into a single file.
 It is designed to be directly consumed by applications.

 An SLPK is a [zip](https://en.wikipedia.org/wiki/Zip_(file_format)) archive containing compressed files and resources.
 The archiving method for SLPK is `STORE`, meaning that the archive itself is not compressed.
-The individual resources within the SLPK may be compressed.
-Resource compression is recommended but not required.
+The individual resources within the SLPK may be compressed using the compression method `GZIP`, with the exception of jpg and png files.
+For example, `.json.gz`.
+It is recommended to compress all resources.

 Both 64-bit and 32-bit zip archives are supported.
 64-bit is required for data larger than 2GB.